 AW gave an update on the new cyclepath proposal running from Steart to site.
 He confirmed that the first meeting has taken place with Otterhampton Parish Council (Afternote: AW was in fact referring to a meeting with the Steart Forum) to discuss the approach to the public and council consultations leading up to potential submission of a planning application.

 HPC will begin a consultation in September and seek views on:

-- Routing (alignment with Bridleway Creation Order route or not).
+• Routing (alignment with Bridleway Creation Order route or not).

-- The width of the route.

-- Types and options for surfacing.